 Conclusion

-If you find yourself in Fukui or Ishikawa with a car and some time to go exploring, then Mount Arashima is a great option.
+If you find yourself in Fukui or Ishikawa with a car and some time to explore, Mount Arashima is a great option.

 However, given its rural location, attempting to reach the mountain via train can be somewhat of a hassle (and there might be more attractive options nearer to you).